caxperts/upv-webservices-integration/browserbasedviewing-api-samples/webrtc-integration-sample/README.md

 This will setup a login on behalf of an individual user account.
 This means a request is executed in the context of the logged in user.

+The sample connects to our public dev server.
+Please contact support for a test account.

-Following configuration steps need to be executed on the keycloak server:
+Following configuration steps need to be executed on the keycloak server when hosting yourself:

 1) Open admin console on realm "uws"
 2) It is recommended to create a new client (type: OpenID Connect) <br/>